brunoanc/EternalModLoaderCpp/README.md

 * Better Linux compatibility (should solve issues for people having problems with the C# port).

 ## Compiling
 The project uses Cmake to compile, and requires the OpenSSL library to be installed.
+It also needs the MinGW toolchain on MSYS to compile on Windows (MSVC untested).

 First clone the repo and all submodules by running: